 How can you play your harmonica?

-It may look simple at first, but playing a harmonica is actually quite difficult because you have to make sure the air flows properly and produces the volume you want to be heard.
+It may look simple at first, but playing a harmonica is actually quite difficult at first because you have to make sure the air flows properly and produces the volume you want to be heard.
 There are actually two major methods of playing your harmonica: the tongue and the pucker method.

 In the tongue method, it is important you relax your mouth first and ensure that it is covering several holes in the process to ensure that the air is concentrated in these areas.
 Then cover those you don’t want to make a sound with your tongue.